mcemolcusenler/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.

-## Getting Started

-1. Fork this repository, then clone your fork of this repository.
-2. Install dependencies using the `npm install` command.
-3. Start the web server using the `npm run local` command.
-The app will be served at <http://localhost:8080/>.
-4. Go to <http://localhost:8080/> in your browser.
+Its purpose was to gain experience with front-end technologies such as HTML, CSS, SASS, JS, jQuery and AJAX.
+Additionally, Google Fonts, MomentJS and Font Awesome were used in order to enhance the User Experience.
+On the back-end the project utilizes Node, Express and MongoDB.

+Tweeter is an app where Users can send and like tweets.
+The database keeps track of any changes made to the "likes" of a tweet and renders the page accordingly.

 ## Dependencies

 - Express
 - Node 5.10.x or above
+- Body Parser
+- Chance
+- MongoDB
+- Node SASS Middleware
+- MD5

+## Dev Dependencies

+-Nodemon